Iterate and Loop

 checked for.

-Note that if you do declare iterate:declare-variables, then
+Note that if you do declare iterate:declare-variables

-iterate may declare user variables as well as internal ones if they do
+may declare user variables as well as internal ones if they do

 not already have declarations, though only for variables that it